Money Saving Tips for Guinea Pig Owners

 - Combs: Combs help to get out the tangles and keep their fur straight and neat.
 Combs can be bought cheaply at the dollar or grocery store.
 You don’t need a comb specifically for pets; any regular comb will do.

-Although guinea pigs clean themselves, it usually isn't enough as they are very messy animals.
-Although you can use shampoo made for guinea pigs or even rabbits and cats, baby shampoo is much cheaper and just as safe.
+- Shampoo: Although guinea pigs clean themselves, it usually isn't enough as they are very messy animals.
+Although you can use a shampoo made for guinea pigs or even rabbits and cats, baby shampoo is much cheaper and just as safe.

 Guinea pigs will be a pricey pet no matter what, but the expense is totally worth it.
 However, before you get a guinea pig, please make sure you able to properly provide and care for it.